raysan5/raylib/HELPME.md

 	- Testers of current features and multiple systems - Can you find some bug on raylib?

-If you can not help on any of the above points but you still want to contribute in some way... please, consider helping with a small donation (just some euros...).
+If you can not help on any of the above points but you still want to contribute in some way... please, consider helping with a small [donation](http://www.raylib.com/helpme.php) (just some euros...).
 It will really motivate to continue improving this project (and pay some bills… or some coffee).

-[Donation Page] (www.raylib.com/helpme.htm)

 raylib philosophy
 ------------------